Posts with tag ”ukraine”

 On a misty night in Kiev

 It was a misty night in Kiev.
-We left the large Sophia Square, where the golden domes of Saint Sophia Cathedral and Saint Michael’s Cathedral normally are visible.
+I left the large Sophia Square, where the golden domes of Saint Sophia Cathedral and Saint Michael’s Cathedral normally are visible.

 Exploring Chernobyl